 As parents, we always want to make sure our kids are safe, so I recommend always checking to make sure the restaurant is still food allergy-friendly even if it’s a restaurant you dine at frequently.
 And always be sure to tell your server about any food allergies to ensure that you have a happy and healthy dining experience.
 Many times, they'll be happy to send the chef out to speak with you personally about your dietary restrictions!

 Once you’ve identified a restaurant with potential, call them during non-peak dining hours (Fridays and Saturday afternoons are generally super-busy.
-Try an off, weeknight).
+Try a weeknight, which is typically slower).
 Ask to speak with the manager or a chef and find out if they can prepare a safe meal for your child.
 Some parents prefer to “try out” the restaurant without the children to get a feel for their ability to accommodate.
 If you get the feeling that they are unwilling, unable or just don’t “get it,” move on.

-In the meantime, you may want to prepare a chef’s card that specifically lists your child’s allergies.
+In the meantime, you may want to prepare an allergy card for the chef that specifically lists your child’s allergies.
+Havinga list of foods that aren’t safe for your child can make it easier for the chef to keep track of.
 This adds as an additional reminder, particularly if you are dealing with multiple allergies.

 Go Prepared to Eat

-Before you leave for the restaurant, bring a few staples in case the restaurant does not have what you need or it is cross-contaminated.
-I always bring safe food in a thermos or a safe sandwich for my son.
-We often bring a little of his dairy-free margarine and some vinegar and oil for a salad.
-(Dressings and oils can contain potent nut or seed allergens.)
-Make sure you have your child’s EpiPens before you leave.
+Before you leave for the restaurant, bring a few staples in case the restaurant does not have what you need or if it is cross-contaminated.
+For some parents, bringing a safe food in a thermos or a safe sandwich is an excellent alternative.
+It's easy to bring a little of dairy-free margarine and some vinegar and oil for salads, too!
+(Dressings and oils can contain potent nut or seed allergens).
+Lastly, make sure you have your child’s EpiPens before you leave.